uasr208/FoodFiesta/README.md

 If you're interested in contributing to FoodFiesta, we welcome your participation!
 Please refer to the `CONTRIBUTING.md` file for guidelines on workflow, coding style, and pull request submissions.

-## License:

-This project is licensed under the [MIT License](https://choosealicense.com/licenses/mit/).

 ## FoodFiesta App - Features